 - Boundaries through upholding the purpose and guidelines to keep the space safe, and more

-Building community is a lot of work.
+Building and leading community is a lot of work.
 But it is also deeply rewarding for all involved.
 I’ve had people in my spiritual communities for years now, and it has been pivotal in so many people’s lives to date.

 If you’re interested in joining one of my facilitated communities, check out this link for next steps.

-If you’re interested in becoming/going further as a community builder, you can sign up for my newsletter and reply to the welcome letter that gets sent.
+You can sign up for my newsletter and reply to the welcome letter that gets sent.

 The Critical Importance of Community